iotaledger/iri/.github/CONTRIBUTING.md

 When creating a pull request, please follow these steps to have your contribution considered by the maintainers:

-- A pull request should have exactly one concern (for example one feature or one bug).
+- A pull request should have only one concern (for example one feature or one bug).
 If a PR address more than one concern, it should be split into two or more PRs.

 - A pull request can be merged only if it references an open issue

     **Note:** Minor changes such as fixing a typo can but do not need an open issue.

-- All code should be well tested and follow the [code styleguide](STYLEGUIDE.md)
+- All code should be well tested and follow the [code styleguide](.github/STYLEGUIDE.md)

 ### Submitting a pull request